agama-project/agama/README.md

 Then point your browser to http://localhost:9090/cockpit/@localhost/d-installer/index.html and that's all.

 Note that the [setup.sh](./setup.sh) script installs the required dependencies to build and run the project and it also configures the D-Installer services and cockpit.
-Alternatively, just go through the following instructions if you want to do it manually:
+Alternatively, just go through the following instructions if you want to configure it manually:

 * Install dependencies: